Cassowary Attack World's Deadliest Bird

 The cassowary is a large, dangerous bird found in the tropical rainforests of Australia and New Guinea.
 It is known for its distinctive black and blue colouring, casque on top of its head, dagger-like claws and powerful kicks.
 It has a reputation for being the world's deadliest bird due to its powerful attack capability.
 If threatened or provoked, it can be extremely dangerous.
 A cassowary attack can result in deep puncture wounds, slashing cuts, lacerations, and even death.
 As recently as 2019, a Florida man died from a cassowary attack.
 Over 200 attacks are reported in Australia each year.

-The cassowary attacks by jumping up in the air and kicking forward with its powerful legs.
+The cassowary attacks by jumping in the air and kicking forward with its powerful legs.
 Its inner toes are armed with dagger-like claws, which can grow up to 18cm in length.
 It has a lightning-fast kick, powerful enough to pierce and rip open flesh and severely injure or even kill its victim.
 Once provoked, the cassowary will keep up its attack, chasing its victims at speeds up to 50kph.

-Of the 200 or so cassowary attacks reported in Australia each year, over 70% occurred while humans were attempting to feed these birds.
+Of the 200 cassowary attacks reported in Australia each year, over 70% occurred while humans were attempting to feed these birds.
 This is because cassowaries become assertive and demanding when they associate humans with food handouts.
 So don’t feed the cassowary!

 All Rights Reserved.
-(Last Updated: Feb 18, 2022)
+(Last Updated: Apr 26, 2023)